 Chicago Pit Bull Attack Injuries Are Compensable Under Illinois' Animal Control Act Law

-Other forms of monetary compensation that may also be available for individuals involved in pit bull attacks may be medical expenses, pain and suffering, loss of consortium, and property damage.
+Other forms of monetary compensation that may also be available for individuals involved in pit bulls attacks may be medical expenses, pain, and suffering, loss of consortium, and property damage.

 Filing a Lawsuit After a Pit Bull Attack With Help From Illinois Dog Bite Lawyers